sumitmalik51/AIW-CAF-Methodology/03-Azure-Firewall-Premium.md

 ## Test the Firewall

-In this exercise you will explore on Azure Firewall premium features.
+In this exercise, you will explore on Azure Firewall premium features.

 # Task 1: Add firewall diagnostics settings

-In this task you will enable diagnostic settings in Azure Firewall to collect firewall logs.
+In this task, you will enable diagnostic settings in Azure Firewall to collect firewall logs.

 1. In the Azure portal, navigate to your **JumpVM-rg** resource group and select the AzureFirewall resource.